BalajiKs171095/mbcrump.github.io/_posts/2017-03-08-part11-aspnetcore.md

 ## Visual Studio 2017 Loves .NET Core

 If you haven't downloaded Visual Studio 2017 yet, then you should grab it!
 After downloading it, make sure the .NET Core cross-platform development box is checked.
-You will find it under "Other Toolsets" as shown below :
+You will find it under "Other Toolsets" as shown below.
+You'll also want to make sure the Container development tools is checked.

 ![image](/files/netcorevs17.png)

-You'll also want to make sure the Container development tools is checked.

 Once it is installed, you can open Visual Studio 2017 and goto File->New Project and select .NET Core as shown below to enjoy the new templates.